intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 `aspect::fp64` and adds that aspect to the function's `!intel_used_aspects` set.

+**NOTE**: This scan of the IR will require comparing the type referenced by each IR instruction with the names of the types in the `!intel_types_that_use_aspects` metadata.
+It would be very inefficient if we did a string comparison each time.
+As an optimization, the implementation can first lookup up each type name in the `!intel_types_that_use_aspects` metadata set, finding the "type pointer" that corresponds to each type name.
+Then the pass over the IR can compare the type pointer in each IR instruction with the type pointers from the `!intel_types_that_use_aspects` metadata set.

 The second bullet point requires building the static call graph, but the implementation need not scan the instructions in each function.
 Instead, it need only look at the `!intel_used_aspects` metadata for each function,